Kinmen: 20th century

+Post-war

-WWII ended on 15 August 1945 with the surrender of Japan.
+World War II ended on 15 August 1945 with the surrender of Japan.
 Following the end of the war there were attacks by locals against Taiwanese who took shelter with the Japanese garrison.
 Kinmen was effectively ungoverned until 3 October 1945 when ROC forces landed and installed a new government.
-A celebration on Oct.
-10 marked the end of hostilities.
+A celebration on 10 October marked the end of hostilities.
 Locals who had survived the war following their conscription by the Japanese were treated as traitors by the KMT occupation authorities.

 After the establishment of the People's Republic of China (PRC) by the Chinese Communists in October 1949, Kinmen County was claimed by both the Nationalists and the Communists.
 Dadeng, Xiaodeng and Jiaoyu were taken by the Communists on 9 October or 15 October 1949.
 While those islands are still claimed by the ROC, they are governed as part of Dadeng Subdistrict, Xiang'an District, Xiamen, Fujian, China.

 On 25 October 1949, People's Liberation Army (PLA) forces landed on Kinmen Island near Guningtou beginning the Battle of Kuningtou.
 ROC forces successfully defended the island and prevented an attack on Taiwan.

 At the outbreak of the Korean War in 1950, retired Admiral Charles M. Cooke Jr., advisor to President Chiang Kai-shek, opposed withdrawing ROC forces from Quemoy (Kinmen).
 On 26 July 1950, ROC forces on Dadan Island (Tatan), in total 298 soldiers, repulsed an attack (大擔島戰役) from a People's Liberation Army force of 700 soldiers that landed on the island.
 General Douglas MacArthur and other US officials supported ROC efforts to defend the islands.